seezee/Five-Star-Ratings-Shortcode/readme.txt

 == Upgrade Notice ==

-= 1.2.5 =
+= 1.2.6 =
-* 2020-10-08
+* 2021-01-07
-* Tested up to 5.5.3
-* Use Dashicons coffee glyph instead of FontAwesome coffee glyph in plugin meta
+* Add local fallback for external scripts
+* Some code formatting cleanup to meet WordPress coding standard, but more is needed
+* Load Farbtastic script in footer
+* SECURITY: Sanitize $textsize & $textcolor on output
+* SECURITY: Add nonce to form reset for to prevent CSFR attacks